cetz-package/cetz/src/draw/transformations.typ

 #import "/src/vector.typ"
 #import "/src/util.typ"

-/// Sets the transformation matrix
+/// Sets the transformation matrix.
 ///
-/// - mat (none,matrix): The 4x4 transformation matrix to set.
-If `none` is
-///   passed, the transformation matrix is set to the identity matrix (
+/// - mat (none, matrix): The 4x4 transformation matrix to set.
+If `none` is passed, the transformation matrix is set to the identity matrix (`matrix.ident()`).
-///   `matrix.ident()`).
 #let set-transform(mat) = {
   let mat = if mat == none {
     matrix.ident()